Dominik-97/Dominik-97/README.md

 🐶 🐱 🐭 🐹 🐰 🦊 🐻 🐼

+I am a law enthusiast and also a student.

+Publishing useful resources online, so anyone interested can have a look 🙂.

+I am also a data analyst and technology/IT enthusiast, who is trying to learn as much as possible.

 <!--
 **Dominik-97/Dominik-97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.